 Flakka is often sold online as crystalline rock.
 It comes in different forms and can be eaten, injected, smoked or snorted.

-- Solution – When mixed with a liquid base such as dextrose, the drug can be directly injected to the vein.
-Liquid Flakka is also made available for vaporizer pens or e-cigarettes.4 Vaping makes the effects of Flakka worst for the user.
+- Solution – When mixed with a liquid base such as dextrose, the drug can be directly injected into the vein.
+Liquid Flakka is also made available for vaporizer pens or e-cigarettes.
+Vaping makes the effects of Flakka worst for the user.

 - alpha- pyrrolidinopentiophenone